-When it comes to service, remember that your authorized dealer knows your vehicle best, has the factory-trained technicians and genuine parts, and is interested in your satisfaction.
+NOTE: After reviewing the owner information, it should be stored in the vehicle for convenient referencing and remain with the vehicle when sold.
+When it comes to service, remember that your authorized dealer knows your vehicle best, has factory-trained technicians and genuine parts, and cares about your satisfaction.